 They will collect primary data by sketching the development along the beach, taking photographs and recording beach width from Collaroy SLSC to Ramsay Street.
 They will list the biophysical and atmospheric conditions that combined to erode the beach in 2016 and describe the current management strategies by the Northern Beaches Council.
-Finally students will compare the environmental services, management strategies and sustainability of this place to Long Reef Beach.
+Finally students will compare the environmental services, management strategies and sustainability of this place to Narrabeen beach.

-Year 9 or 10 groups of more than 90 students can start at both Long Reef and Collaroy Beaches, maximum group size 180.
+Year 9 or 10 groups of more than 90 students can start at both Narrabeen and Collaroy, maximum group size 180.

 Depart ~ 2pm.